-Do You Have Warm or Cool Undertones?
-Here’s How To Tell What Colors Look Best On You
+How to Tell If You Have Cool or Warm Skin Undertones

 Have you ever tried on a top or a shade of lipstick that makes your skin tones, eyes, and face come alive, only to test out another that’s almost exactly the same shade but makes you look tired, washed-out, and just generally blah?
-The first color probably matched your skin’s surface tone and undertone perfectly, while the second shade may have a totally wrong undertone.
+There’s a reason for that, and it has to do with the the surface and undertones of your skin color.

 What’s that?
 You kinda understand, but don’t really know the difference between surface tone and undertone?
 Join the club.
 When it comes to fashion and beauty, there are few buzzwords as prevalent as “cool colors” and “warm colors.”
 In fact, we’re always hearing that identifying which category we fall into is integral to our overall attractiveness, but finding out what is my undertone is still shrouded in confusion.

-The first step in grasping the concept?
-Understanding that our skin’s surface tone is the color you’d describe yourself as having (ivory, light, medium, tan, dark, etc.) Your skin’s undertone is the color underneath the surface.
+The first step in grasping the concept is understanding that our skin’s surface tone is the color you’d describe yourself as having (ivory, light, medium, tan, dark, etc.) Your skin’s undertone is the color underneath the surface.
 You can have the same skin color as someone, but a different undertone, which are broken down like this:

 Cool (pink, red or bluish undertones)